datalkr/GetCleanDataProject/CodeBook.md

  1. Read in the training data, X_train.txt, y_train.txt and subject_train.txt from the "./data/train" folder and store them in xTrain, yTrain, and subjectTrain variables respectively.
  2. Read in the test data, X_test.txt, y_test.txt and subject_test.txt from the "./data/test" folder and store them in xTest, yTest, and subjectTest variables respectively.
  3. Read in the  and activity labels from features.txt and activity_labels.txt in the ".data/" directory and store them in features and activity variables, respectively.
  4. Merge the training and test data to create one data set.
 Join xTrain with xTest to give joinData.
-Concatenate yTrain with yTest to get *joinLabel*; concatenate *testLabel* to *trainLabel* to generate *joinLabel*; concatenate *testSubject* to *trainSubject* to generate  *joinSubject*.
+Concatenate yTrain with yTest to get joinLabel; concatenate subjectTrain with subjectTest to generate joinSubject.
  4. Extract the measurements on the mean and standard deviation.
-This results in a 66 indices list.
-We get a subset of *joinData* with the 66 corresponding columns.
  5. Clean the column names of the subset.
 We remove the "()" and "-" symbols in the names, as well as make the first letter of "mean" and "std" a capital letter "M" and "S" respectively.
 Replace "f" with FreqDomain and "t" with TimeDomain and.
  6. Clean the activity names in the second column of *activity*.
 Make the names lower case and remove underscores.
- 7. Transform the values of *joinLabel* according to the *activity* data frame.
+ 7. Transform the values of joinLabel according to the *activity* data frame.
- 8. Combine the *joinSubject*, *joinLabel* and *joinData* by column to get a new cleaned data frame, *cleanedData*.
+ 8. Combine the *joinSubject*, *joinLabel* and *joinData* by column to get a new cleaned data frame, *cleanData*.
- 9. Write the *cleanedData* out to "clean_data.txt" file in current working directory.
+ 9. Write the *cleanData* out to "clean_data.txt" file in current working directory.
  10. Finally, generate an independent tidy data set with the average of each measurement for each activity and each subject.
 There are 30 unique subjects and 6 unique activities, which result in a 180 combinations of the two.
 For each combination, calculate the mean of each measurement with the corresponding combination.
-So, after initializing the *result* data frame and performing the two for-loops, we get a 180x68 data frame.
+So, after initializing the tidyData data frame and performing the two for-loops, we get a 180x68 data frame.
  11. Write the results out to "tidy_data.txt" file in current working directory.

-These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions. "t" denotes Time Domainand "f" denotes Frequen
+The following signals were used to estimate variables of the feature vector for each pattern.
+XYZ denotes that signals were measured in the each of the X, Y, and Z directions. "t" denotes Time Domain and "f" denotes Frequen

 * tBodyAcc-XYZ
 * tGravityAcc-XYZ